Global Sensitivity and Domain-Selective Testing for Functional-Valued Responses: An Application to Climate Economy Models: Significance Testing for Sensitivity Indices

 \section{Significance Testing for Sensitivity Indices}

-In the presence of a I/O model whose output(s) are not intrinsically deterministic, a decision maker may be interested in computing the mean value of the sensitivity indices introduced in the previous section, and to compare their absolute or relative magnitude to the natural variability of the phenomenon, or to the uncertainty introduced with the modelling effort, to understand if the impact of a specific factor is significant or not with respect to the natural or modelling variability.
+In the presence of a I/O model whose output(s) are not intrinsically deterministic, it is of fundamental importance to compute the mean value of the sensitivity indices introduced in the previous section, and to compare their absolute or relative magnitude to the natural variability of the phenomenon, or to the uncertainty introduced with the modelling effort, to understand if the impact of a specific factor is significant or not with respect to the natural or modelling variability.

-With a model output that is no longer deterministic, Equations \ref{eq_calculation-finite} and \ref{reversefactorial}, that are basically differences between two (now non-deterministic) model runs, should become, for $i=1,\ldots,p$:
+With a model output that is no longer deterministic, Eqs. \ref{eq_calculation-finite} and \ref{reversefactorial}, that are basically differences between two (now non-deterministic) model runs, should become, for $i=1,\ldots,p$:

 and